Justice of the peace: Arizona

 A justice of the peace has the same jurisdiction as a municipal magistrate with respect to traffic and misdemeanor cases and restraining orders, though over cases whose affairs are not contained within the confines of a single municipality.
 Additionally, the Justice Court hears cases involving county ordinances (ordinances enacted by the board of supervisors that apply only to unincorporated areas), civil lawsuits up to a limit of $10,000, small claims cases up to $2,500 (up to $3,500 in Maricopa County), and issues evictions, called writs of restitution (after a forcible detainer or special detainer action (eviction) being successfully completed by a landlord).
 Justices of the peace, also called JPs, or Judges of the Justice Court, are elected in partisan elections for four-year terms from specific districts called precincts.
-They have the same authority and responsibility as all other judges in the state with respect to performing marriages, administrating oaths, adhering to the code of judicial conduct, and all aspects of justice administration.
+They have the same authority and responsibility as all other judges in the state with respect to performing marriages, administering oaths, adhering to the code of judicial conduct, and all aspects of justice administration.
 However, Arizona law does not require justices of the peace to be lawyers.
 Many justices of the peace are not legally trained, although all are required by the Arizona Supreme Court to complete a course at the Arizona Judicial College.
 As with JPs, municipal judges in Arizona are not required to be lawyers.

 Arkansas

 In Arkansas, a justice of the peace is an elected official equivalent to a county commissioner or county supervisor in some other states.
 Arkansas JPs sit on a county quorum court, composed of 9, 11, 13 or 15 JPs.
 The quorum court is a part-time body, elected from single-member districts, that has overall responsibility for county affairs.
 Among their responsibilities are passing the budget, creating new ordinances (at the misdemeanor level), setting property tax millage levels, and working with other elected officials.
 The full-time elected county administrator, who presides over the quorum court, is the county judge.
 Neither JPs nor the county judge have any judicial authority, though they do have the power to preside over civil marriages.
 Justices of the peace are elected every two years to these partisan offices.
+JPs first gained formal legislative authority under constitutional Amendment 55, passed by voters in 1974.